 11. Official Resources and Important Links (Recommended to Bookmark)

-Further Reading (Practical Case)
+Further Reading (Practical Cases)

 If you started looking into the Natural Person Certificate because of “bank verification/increasing transfer limits/setting up designated accounts,” we recommend you continue with this practical operation guide: